Azure/AzureDataLake/docs/Hands_on_Labs/Start.md

 -   Azure Data Factory

-IMPORTANT: For Microsoft Employees
+IMPORTANT: For Microsoft Internal Training
 -------------------------------------------------------------
-If you are trying to learn about data lake as part of a Microsof training course, then have a dedicated training environment setup for you.
+If you are trying to learn about data lake as part of a Microsoft internal training course, then have a dedicated training environment setup for you.

 Please go to: https://microsoft.sharepoint.com/teams/AzureDataLake/SitePages/TrainingAccounts.aspx